HL7/fhir/guides/daf2/pages/_includes/daf-core-smokingstatus-intro.md

-This profile sets minimum expectations for the [Observation] resource to record, search and fetch smoking status data associated with a patient.
+his profile sets minimum expectations for the [Observation] resource to record, search and fetch smoking status data associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 ##### Mandatory Data Elements and Terminology